Divorce, Remarriage, and Children

 Introduction

-Divorce and remarriage can profoundly affect children, not only emotionally but systemically.
+Divorce and remarriage can profoundly affect children, families, and relationships—not only emotionally but also systemically.

 Children depend on their family for survival—not just physically, but through belonging, value, and connection.
 When family structures change, these foundations can be challenged.